mrvlasyuk/onederx_winner_bot/README.md

 ## Before you start
-1. Trading in both directions loses small amount of money on spread difference.
+1. This bot will spend small amount of money on bid-ask difference while trading in both directions and boosting your volume.
 Make sure you understand this point.
-2. There are limits on the number of orders sent within a day to participate in Active trader nomination (no more than 1000 orders a day).
+2. You need to keep the daily number of orders sent below 1000 to participate in Active trader nomination.
-3. Bot will close your position to zero.
+3. Bot will close your position to zero at the end.
-4. Use it to your own risk.
+4. Use it on your own risk.

 ## How to use